Britain's ITV to launch its first pay-TV channel

 Analysts at Liberum welcomed the deal.

-“It is increasingly clear ITV is becoming cleverer about monetizing its content,” they said.
+“It is increasingly clear ITV is becoming cleverer about monetising its content,” they said.